thejeffreyli/gui_msa/DailyLog.md

 Updates:
 * Added new Read section on GUI template to warn users of software requirements.
 * Added software requirements/used on ReadMe files.

+### April 11, 2022 (Day 17)
+Updates:
+* Updated Read section to reference instructions on GitHub.
+Added text instructions on Fitting section.
+Updated text on Reset Section.
+* Chen suggested having texts show up on the GUI after the users click buttons.
+This will help users know what to do next.
+Currently, nothing appears in the frontend when 'Continue,' 'Exit' (2x), 'Input' (2x), etc. are pressed.
+* Implemented popup messages that appear whenever buttons are clicked to inform users on successful backend actions and provide information on what to do next.
+* Improved backend logic.
+If inputs are left blank, an error message will pop up for users to check arguments and try again.